 Electricity charges in land lease communities

-As a home owner in a residential land lease community you have rights under the Residential (Land Lease) Communities Act 2013 and Residential (Land Lease) Communities Regulation 2015.
-This factsheet explains the law in NSW regarding electricity charges.
+As a resident in a residential land lease community you have rights under the Residential (Land Lease) Communities Act 2013 and Residential (Land Lease) Communities Regulation 2015.
+This factsheet explains the law in NSW regarding embedded network electricity charges.

-If the operator supplies electricity to the residential site they can charge a home owner if:
+If the operator or a third party supplier supplies electricity to the residential site through an embedded network they can charge a resident if:

-- it is a term of the site agreement, and
+- it is a term of the site/tenancy agreement, and

 - the electricity is separately measured or metered, and